lsylsy186/SuggestionBox/Readme.txt

 </form>
 *******************************************************************

-To add comments, we will need to:
+To add comments, I will need to:
  1. Add a new view, to show a single suggestion with the comments below it.
 	* This will involve adding routes to my app.
  2. Add comments to the suggestions.js service.